micmejia/bible-dump/AMPC/Mark/Mark 4.md

-And then continues sleeping and rising night and day while the seed sprouts and grows _and_ [^l]increases--he knows not how.
+And then continues sleeping and rising night and day while the seed sprouts and grows _and_ increases--he knows not how.